mlarosa2/money_track/README.md

 2. cd into the Repo, then into /api_money_track.
 3. Run bundle install
 4. After the gems are bundled, run bundle exec rails s to start the backend server.
-5. In another terminal, cd into /frontend
+5. In another terminal, cd into /frontend and run npm install
 6. Run npm start.
 This will start a server on localhost:8000 and automatically open the app for you in your default browser.